ernest03011/dominios-web/notes.md

 ### More notes

-- Instead of using labels, I can use radio buttons to make the user select the amont of players and based on it adding multiple names, and then submit it.
+- [x] Instead of using labels, I can use radio buttons to make the user select the amont of players and based on it adding multiple names, and then submit it.
-- Once it is submited, the game can start.
+- [x] Once it is submited, the game can start.

-- I need to recreate card error message function to use the name of the player which can be provided through display core function where it is called.
+- [] I need to recreate card error message function to use the name of the player which can be provided through display core function where it is called.
 I can also, create a child node as the first element so P is added and remove from HTML with the disaplay error function.
+And I can add the name of the player where the button was clicked.

-- In order to work on the total points being displayed, I can change what I used to have and use a paragraph and a spam to diplay it.
+- [] In order to work on the total points being displayed, I can change what I used to have and use a paragraph and a spam to diplay it.
 Then, I can use the li elements value and add it to an array, and then using reduce, It get the total.

-- Later on, I will use local storaga, so I need to keep that in mind as well.
+-[x] Later on, I will use local storaga, so I need to keep that in mind as well.

-- I can create an object with multiple objects where I can stored the name an points in an array.

-- Mock data
+-[x] I created an array of objects that have the player name, an array with the score, and the number of the player in ordinal number

 ```js
 const calc = {